 I haven’t been to Waikiki since I had a spiral perm, so I was surprised when visiting last week, how fantastic it was.
 Yeah, yeah, the travel writer raves about every place she visits, but honestly, Honolulu knocked my socks off.

-First we checked into Trump Waikiki.
+First we checked into our Waikiki hotel.
 The views were pretty sweet, and I could’ve stayed here for days without ever stepping foot outside.
 We spent the night ordering up board games and whatever else we could think of to be delivered to the room.

 The next morning we plunged into our surf lesson with Faith Surf School on Waikiki Beach.
 We’ve surfed in spots around the world, and this was probably our best experience.
 The water was deliciously warm and Tony, our instructor, broke it down into easily digestible steps, so we were able to stand up almost every time.
 Almost…